Register for fall 2019 Core Groups.

 Brunch, Books, and Liturgy, Saturdays (2x/month), 9:30 AM

 This group is for those who find a weeknight group difficult to attend.
-Meeting twice a month on Saturdays, our group shares brunch, discusses a book (Liturgy of the Ordinary this semester), and prays the morning prayer together.
+We meet twice a month on Saturdays.
+Our group shares brunch, discusses a thought-provoking book (this fall, we’ll read James K.A.
+Smith's book You Are What You Love), and prays the morning prayer together.
 We emphasize community, liturgy, good discussions, and of course, tasty food!
+Children welcome.

 Neighborhood: Cleveland Park

 We are attempting to be a community for each other, developing friendships that foster being together more than just on nights that we meet as a group.
 During our Core Group sessions we share a meal, share stories, discuss a chapter from a book (this fall our group’s book is God is Stranger by Krish Kandiah), and pray for each other.
 Children are welcome.